 for the book is here,

-and it is available from Amazon here.
-Reviews can be found in Nature and Computing Reviews (logins may be required).
+and it is available from Amazon (with one truly dreadful customer review) here.
+Positive professional reviews can be found in Nature, Computing Reviews, and JASIST (logins may be required).

 Department of Computer Science